sbonaretti/timeSavers/HowTo_Sphinx.md

 - Run `make html`

 ### 3. Checking tracking number was added
-Open your `index.html` file in a text editor (e.g. Atom) and search for your GA code, or open `index.html` in Chrome, and then right-click -> `View page source`, and search for your GA code
+Open your `index.html` file
+-  in a text editor (e.g. Atom) and search for your GA code, or
+-  in Chrome, then right-click -> `View page source`, and search for your GA code